 Interventional radiologists are involved in the treatment of patients and the diagnosis of disease.
 Pediatric interventional radiologists are doctors who can find and treat acute and chronic conditions with the help of X-ray and other imaging tests.
 Interventional radiologists work closely with other physicians and play an important role on the treatment team.

 Interventional radiologists perform a variety of procedures.

-Patients in our clinic may have a variety of conditions including:
+Patients in our clinic may have a variety of conditions, or need a variety of procedures, including:

 Day of procedure

 - You and your child will arrive in Day Surgery at the hospital 2 hours before your scheduled procedure.
-Your child will have lab work, you will be asked to provide a medical history and have a physical exam before the procedure.
+Your child may have lab work and a physical exam before the procedure while you will be asked to provide a medical history.

 - A nurse will then take you and your child to Interventional Radiology, where the pediatric interventional radiologist and pediatric anesthesiologist will answer questions and complete consent forms.
 Our nursing team will introduce themselves and provide a family pager.
 A nurse will update you during the procedure and notify you when the procedure is finished.

 - After the procedure, the pediatric interventional radiologist will meet you in the 3rd floor surgical family waiting area to discuss the results of the procedure and expected outcomes.

 Follow-up phone call